1. Explain TempData in MVC?

 30. What is Representational State Transfer (REST) mean?

-Answer: REST is an architectural style which uses HTTP protocol methods like GET, POST, PUT, and DELETE to access the data.
+Answer: REST is an architectural style which uses HTTP protocol methods like getting, POST, PUT, and DELETE to access the data.
 MVC works in this style.
-In MVC 4 there is a support for Web API which uses to build the service using HTTP verbs.
+In MVC 4 there is support for Web API which uses to build the service using HTTP verbs.

 31. What are the differences between Partial View and Display Template and Edit Templates in MVC?

-Answer: Display Templates – These are model centric.
+Answer: Display Templates – These are model-centric.
 Meaning it depends on the properties of the view model used.
-It uses convention that will only display like divs or labels.
+It uses the convention that will only display like divs or labels.

 Answer: The strength of MVC (i.e. ASP.Net MVC) is listed below, that will answer this question

 MVC reduces the dependency between the components; this makes your code more testable.

 MVC does not recommend the use of server controls, hence the processing time required to generate HTML response is drastically reduced.